Who helps the leaders?

 Step One: Check in with yourself first

 How are you managing your own challenging emotions through this time?
 Having the unenviable job of announcing salary cuts or telling someone they may lose their job does have an emotional impact, whether we choose to acknowledge it or not.
 Have you stopped and reflected on the past months and their impact on you?
 Learning how to acknowledge and work skilfully with your own emotional struggles not only allows you to regulate your emotions in a healthy way, it creates empathy and connection with others who are struggling.
-There is no shortcut for this; you have to do the work so that you know the terrain before you can be there for others.
+There is no shortcut for this; if you want to be a good leader, you have to do the work so that you know the terrain before you can be there for others.

 Step Two: Learn to listen non-judgementally